Jessica Skwire Routhier

 Jessica graduated with honors from Bowdoin College with a major in art history and a minor in studio art.
 She earned her M.A. in art history, with a certificate in museum studies, from Tufts University.
 She also continued her education through attending Winterthur’s Fall Institute (on a full scholarship) and completing two courses as a “special” (non-degree) student through the American and New England Studies program at the University of Southern Maine.

 Jessica is married to Portland Press Herald staff writer Ray Routhier.
-They live near the ocean with their two impossibly beautiful and clever daughters.
+They live near the ocean with their two amazing kids.

 Resume